mlin6436/mlin6436.github.io/_posts/2015-08-19-walk-this-way-1.md

 > - we don't have real control of our products apart from relying on CloudWatch or operations team telling us something's gone wrong
 > - we are not able to identify and solve problems in early stages

-Most importantly, we have a reputation to maintain, our **SLAs** commitment.
+Most importantly, we have a reputation to maintain and our **SLAs** commitment.
 This dashboard should really help us understand the live status of our products in a visual way using a traffic light system.

 # Whiteboard Session